mozilla-services/antenna/docs/configuration.rst

 .. autocomponent:: antenna.ext.fs.crashstorage.FSCrashStorage
    :show-docstring:
    :case: upper
-   :namespace: crashstorage
+   :namespace: crashmover_crashstorage

-   When set as the BreakpadSubmitterResource crashstorage class, configuration for this class is in the ``CRASHSTORAGE`` namespace.
+   When set as the CrashMover crashstorage class, configuration for this class is in the ``CRASHMOVER_CRASHSTORAGE`` namespace.

    Example::

-       CRASHSTORAGE_FS_ROOT=/tmp/whatever
+       CRASHMOVER_CRASHSTORAGE_FS_ROOT=/tmp/whatever

 AWS S3